Then think about why you value that rep more than any other and what makes them so good during the sales process.

-Or are they a pleasure to work with because they’ve got a supportive, communicative relationship with you, your team, and their customers?
+Or are they a pleasure to work with because they’ve got a supportive, communicative relationship with you, their co-workers, and their customers?

 If you answered yes to the second question, your star rep probably has some A-game soft skills.

-If you answered no to either question - you need to start actively improving your soft skills if you want to increase sales.
+If you answered no to either question, you need to start actively improving soft skills within your team if you want to increase sales.

-Salespeople with the highest revenue-generating soft skills are the best relationship developers.
+Salespeople with the highest revenue-generating soft skills are the best at relationship building.

-Maybe they’re not constantly closing, but their prospects and customers have faithful trust in them as a salesperson.
+They might not be constantly closing, but their prospects and customers have faithful trust in them as a salesperson.
 This leads to excellent customer retention throughout their sales career.

-And it’s not just customers who benefit.
+It’s not just customers who benefit.
 Salespeople with killer soft skills make you and your team’s life easier.
-These super communicators talk to you when there’s a problem, help their team members through tricky situations, and diffuse tension and crisis in the workplace.
+These super communicators talk to you when there’s a problem, help their team members through pain points and tricky situations and diffuse tension and crisis in the workplace.

 There are no surprises with this person.
-They are open, honest, and put their work ahead of their ego.
-Ultimately, they make the workplace a more positive environment for everyone.
+They’re open, honest, great at problem solving and put their work ahead of their ego.
+Ultimately, they build trust and make the workplace a more positive environment for everyone.

 Don’t accept a person’s existing baseline of emotional intelligence.
-You can’t afford to simply deal with average soft skills because this just seems like ‘part of their personality’.
+You can’t afford to simply deal with average soft skills because it just seems like ‘part of their personality’.

 In fact, as a sales manager you should regularly work towards improving your team’s adaptability when it comes to soft skills and push them to escape their comfort zone.

 The first step to doing that is understanding what soft skills are.

-The soft skills list is long, but important soft skills include traits like perseverance, empathy, and resourcefulness.
+The soft skills list is long, but important soft skills include traits like perseverance, empathy and resourcefulness.

-They’re the kinds of skills that make an employee pleasant to work with, and they are highly sought-after skills in almost every workplace.
+They’re the kinds of sales soft skills that make an employee pleasant to work with, and they are highly sought-after skills in almost every workplace.

 In the sales world, soft skills are particularly invaluable.

-While hard skills (like setting and meeting sales activities, goals and objectives, as well as product knowledge) are easy to monitor and track - soft skills are equally important for a successful sales team.
+While hard skills (like setting and meeting sales activities, goals and objectives, as well as product knowledge) are easy to monitor and track, soft skills are equally important for a successful sales force.

-Measuring these soft skills are a little more challenging, but you’ll find it hard to improve these soft skills if you don’t know where things are going right and wrong.
+Measuring these sales soft skills is a little more challenging, but you’ll find it hard to improve and develop soft skills within your team if you don’t know where things are going right and wrong.

-Unlike hard skills - soft skills are intangible and subjective; and self-assessment can be tricky.
+Unlike hard skills, soft skills are intangible and subjective, meaning self-assessment can be tricky.
 Your reps might think they have better interpersonal skills, technical skills or public speaking skills than they actually do.
 Peer assessment is also tricky.
-A team member might rate another member they don’t like much lower on empathy levels when that’s not really the case.
+A team member might rate another member they don’t like too low on empathy levels, when that’s not really the case.

 Additionally, assessing people’s soft skills can enter into prickly territory.
-Sitting down with an employee and telling them they need to close more deals or make more calls is much easier than telling an employee that they lack empathy and need to work on their communication skills.
+Sitting down with an employee and telling them they need to close more deals or make more calls is much easier than telling an employee that they lack empathy, have poor time management or need to work on their communication skills and body language.

 Part of the reason for that is that soft skills aren’t often measured, trained or assessed.
 We’ve been taught to think of things like resourcefulness and determination as personality traits.
-Because of this, a valid criticism of a salesperson’s soft skills can come off as an insult.
+Because of this, a valid criticism of a sales professional’s soft skills can come off as an insult.

-But soft skills can, and should, be measured, taught, and learned.
-It seems obvious that better communication equals more sales - but most salespeople don’t have any references to soft skills in their KPIs.
+However, soft skills can, and should, be measured, taught and learned.
+It seems obvious that better communication equals more sales, but most salespeople don’t have any references to soft skills in their key performance indicators (KPIs).

-And, as a manager, measuring sales performance is your job.
+As a manager, measuring sales performance metrics is your job.

-We want to help you add an extra element to your performance management so you can improve you and your team’s relationship management skills.
+We want to help you add an extra element to your performance management so you can improve both your leadership skills and the relationship management skills within your team.

-Google “soft skills” and you will find dozens of skills.
+Google “sales skills list” and you’ll find dozens of examples of soft skills.

-It’s time to identify the skills that will matter most for your team.
+It’s time to identify the skills that will matter most for your team and the sales cycle.

 Obviously you’ll choose the skills that work best for your sales reps, but for the purposes of this article we’re going to suggest three skills necessary for any sales team to succeed.